 The display is one of the most important things to consider, after all, if you cant see your handheld GPS device, it’s pretty useless.
 You’ll want a display that’s at least 2-inches big and that you can see in the sun.
 All the handhelds in the review have great displays, some color, and some black and white.

-There are a few GPS’s in the review that are touch screen.
+There are a few GPS’s in the review that is touchscreen.
 This makes them very easy and quick to navigate but hard to use with gloves on if you’re hiking through cold climates.

 Remember, the bigger your display, the larger and heavier the GPS will be, so be sure to find the right balance for you.